RobotLocomotion/drake/bindings/generated_docstrings/README.md

 - End-user builds on unsupported platforms don't need to worry about providing a compatible libclang.so for header parsing.

-To re-generate these documentation files from the C++ API, run:
+To re-generate these documentation files from the C++ API, on Linux run:
 ```console
 bazel run //bindings/generated_docstrings:regenerate
 ```

+(Re-generation is not supported on macOS.
+If you are contributing a Drake pull request from macOS and can't regenerate the docstrings, ask your reviewer to run the command themselves and push the fixups to your pull request.)

 For details on how to use these files, refer to the "Documentation" section of https://drake.mit.edu/doxygen_cxx/group__python__bindings.html

 Note that git diffs of the generated_docstrings header files are elided by default (to avoid too much chaff).
-If you would like to see them anyway, run `git diff --test` to force them to show up.
+If you would like to see them anyway, run `git diff --text` to force them to show up.